Idstein’s Historic Charm

 The picturesque ensemble of buildings from the chancery gate to the Hexenturm (Witches’ Tower) below was built between 1497 and 1588 and served representational, administrative and residential purposes.

-A real jewel is the Protestant Union Church that dates back to the 14th century.
-Stepping inside, it surprised me with a colorful, picture-decorated interior (artists of the Rubenschule).
-The church was completed in the 18th century after a reconstruction between 1665 and 1677.
-The interior has exuberant fittings with polished marble stone columns, arcades and altar.
+This Protestant Union Church, dates back to the 14th century.
+Stepping inside, I was pleasantly surprised by its colorful, picture-decorated interior created by talented artists from the Rubenschule.
+The church was ultimately completed in the 18th century after undergoing a significant reconstruction between 1665 and 1677.
+The interior boasts exuberant fittings, featuring polished marble stone columns, elegant arcades, and a stunning altar that captivates visitors.

-The Hoerhof below is a historic hotel located in the picturesque town center of Idstein.
-The property dates back to 1620 and was designed by the master of the counts Nassau-Idstein, Henrich Heer
+The Hoerhof is situated in the picturesque town center of Idstein.
+The property dates back to 1620 and was meticulously designed by the renowned master of the counts Nassau-Idstein, Henrich Heer, showcasing exquisite architectural details from that era.

 As I was walking down a steep hill and passing the city hall, I retrieved my car in the parking garage.
 While driving back to my hotel I had to digest the images I just saw.
 I came to the conclusion, Idstein is a real jewel west of Frankfurt.